c3lew/chinese-poker/README.md

 ## AI and Game Strategy

-The project leverages:
+### Challenges of Chinese Poker

+Chinese Poker is an **imperfect information game**, meaning that players do not have full knowledge of their opponents' hands.
+This adds complexity to strategic decision-making compared to perfect information games like chess.
+Players must **estimate probabilities, assess risk**, and make decisions based on incomplete data.

+Additionally, the game involves **multiple strategic layers**, including:
+- Arranging hands optimally.
+- Predicting opponent strategies.
+- Adapting based on available information and scoring potential.

+### How AI Helps Solve These Challenges

+This project leverages AI techniques to tackle these challenges:

-- **Precomputed Evaluations**: Uses hand strength lookup tables.
+- **Precomputed Evaluations**: Utilizes hand strength lookup tables for quick assessments.
-- **Monte Carlo Simulations**: Estimates expected values for hands.
+- **Monte Carlo Simulations**: Estimates expected values by simulating possible opponent hands.
-- **Best-Response Dynamics**: Finds Nash equilibrium strategies.
+- **Best-Response Dynamics**: Finds Nash equilibrium strategies for optimal play.
-- **Game-Theoretic Analysis**: Optimizes play based on expected payoffs.
+- **Game-Theoretic Analysis**: Uses mathematical modeling to optimize decision-making under uncertainty.

+By combining these techniques, the AI makes **data-driven strategic decisions**, outperforming simple heuristics and enabling **competitive play against real players**.

 ## TODO List

 - Develop **Deep Learning AI** for optimal hand arrangement and implement 1v3 mode (AI vs three calculated stats).
 - Gather real-world player data from **開心鬥一番** to analyze player performance.
 - Integrate **image recognition** to extract gameplay data from **開心鬥一番**, enabling AI to compete against real players.
-- Design and implement a **GUI interface** for enhanced user interaction with the tool.
+- Design and implement a **GUI interface** for enhanced user interaction.

 ## License